intermine/im-docs/docs/database/database-building/build-script.rst

 .. note::

-  NOTE: this script requires the Expect and XML::Parser::PerlSAX Text::Glob perl modules - install with: `sudo cpan -i XML::Parser::PerlSAX Expect Text::Glob`
+  This script requires the Expect and XML::Parser::PerlSAX Text::Glob perl modules - install with: `sudo cpan -i XML::Parser::PerlSAX Expect Text::Glob`

 Run the build script from the mine directory: